August 2017 - Welcome

 We are continuing to analyze die cracks and will post them here as well as the die pages.
 We have also added a page to view all the die cracks on all obverse dies so that when we finish there will be a single page for reference.
 That page can be referenced here and on the Studies link in the menu.

-This month we are analyzing all obverse dies where two VAMs share the same designated die as possible.
+This month we are analyzing as many obverse dies where two VAMs share the same designated die as possible.
 These require more analysis, so they may take a while.

 While waiting on the VSS images we did a little side trip through prices since we see a lot of griping about what has happened.
 That page is now in the STUDIES section of the web site as well as our conclusions.

 If you are a pure investor with only the highest grade coins, you feel awful.
 But if you are a pure collector you feel very differently as most grades from MS64 on down have done well.